Inferno2899/fast_unzip/README.md

 Number of processes is chosen as `os.cpu_count()`.

 For some reasons `os.cpu_count()` can fail to determine your system characteristics.
-This way you'll be given an error and you need to specify this arguments implicitly.
+This way you'll be given an error and you need to specify this arguments explicitly.
 I highly recommend you use formula from above.

 If you try to enter more processes than `os.cpu_count()` found you'll be given an error.
 You can either choose an appropriate number of processes or leave it to program to decide.